itantik/react-redux-cases/README.md

 It is also possible to abort the case manually.
 All four hooks `useCase`, `useCaseState`, `useReduxCase`, `useReduxCaseState` provide an `abort` method that can be called in components.

+Aborted case does not change any of the `value`, `error`, `state` values returned from the `useCaseState` or `useReduxCaseState` hook.
+E.g. manually aborted pending case remains pending.
+Therefore, the last properly finished case will return the correct `value`, `error` and `state`.

 Example of the `LoadTodoListCase` with `AbortController`:

 ```typescript